The villains of Gold Digger

 Array a.k.a.
 Summoner

 The girlfriend of Tirant and one of the ancient Enigmas of Merlin.
 She has the power to materialize alternate personas at will, with almost any powers and abilities she wishes — all cooperating in fulfilling Tirant's plans.
 She eventually discovers each persona she creates is also an ultra-powerful magend — a living draconic spell.
-Currently working for Dreadwing in exchange for bringing Tirant back to life.
+She spent some time working for Dreadwing in exchange for his promise of bringing Tirant back to life.

 - Dragon Ascendant: Tricked Dreadwing into separating from those he has fused with, leaving him weak and boneless and allowing her to use both him and his resources to her own ends.